Akinete/agis.2021-Bioinformatics-UP/README.md

 hi,everyone,i'm very happy to study with you in the future. wish we all make great progress in our furure studies! yeah~~
+#yanjin
+Happy to study with you all.
+Let's make great progress in our furure studies，kindguys...